 Tuxedomoon \ Short Biography

-Left-field American new wave band Tuxedomoon formed in San Francisco in June 1977, initially around the creative nucleus of multi-instrumentalists Steven Brown and Blaine Reininger.
-The duo were later joined by bassist Peter 'Principle' Dachert, together with a flexible cast of associate members, including at various times vocalist Winston Tong, guitarist Michael Belfer and film-maker Bruce Geduldig.
+Left-field American new wave band Tuxedomoon formed in San Francisco in June 1977, initially around a creative nucleus of multi-instrumentalists Steven Brown and Blaine Reininger.
+The duo were later joined by bassist Peter 'Principle' Dachert and a flexible cast of associate members, notably vocalist Winston Tong, guitarist Michael Belfer and film-maker Bruce Geduldig.

-After signing with the cryptic Ralph label, home to The Residents, Tuxedomoon recorded the seminal albums Half Mute (1980) and Desire (1981), before electing to relocate to Europe in order to pursue a more overtly avant-garde agenda.
-From their relentless gig and recording schedule between March 1981 and April 1983, four important recordings emerged, beginning with the score for a Maurice Bejart ballet in March 1982, released as Divine.
-The album Suite En Sous-Sol followed shortly after, and a trio of classic singles for Les Disques du Crépuscule - Ninotchka, Time To Lose and The Cage.
-The most ambitious project from 1982, an 'opera without words' called The Ghost Sonata, performed in Italy in July, remained unreleased until 1990.
+After signing with the cryptic Ralph label, home to The Residents, Tuxedomoon recorded a string of seminal albums including Half Mute (1980) and Desire (1981), before electing to relocate to Europe in order to pursue a more overtly avant-garde agenda.
+A busy gig and recording schedule between March 1981 and April 1983 resulted in four important recordings, beginning with Divine, a ballet score for Maurice Bejart, Suite En Sous-Sol and a trio of classic singles for Les Disques du Crépuscule: Ninotchka, Time To Lose and The Cage.
+The most ambitious project from 1982, an 'opera without words' called The Ghost Sonata, was performed in Italy in July, but remained unreleased until 1990.

-The core trio of Brown, Reininger and Principle reunited for a successful world tour in 1988, and have continued to record and perform as Tuxedomoon ever since.
+The core trio of Brown, Reininger and Principle reunited for a successful world tour in 1988, and with Luc van Lieshout have continued to record and perform as Tuxedomoon since then.